MinWooPark-dotcom/MinWooPark-dotcom/README.md

 <h1 align="center">Hi 👋, I'm Minwoo Park</h1>
-<h3 align="center">I'm a developer who loves the moment when I turn a question mark into an exclamation mark.</h3>
+<h3 align="center">I'm a back-end developer who loves the moment when I turn a question mark into an exclamation mark.</h3>

-- 🔭 I’m currently working on [Calming signal](https://github.com/MinWooPark-dotcom/calming-signal-server)

-- 🌱 I’m currently learning **Node.js, Express, PostgreSQL, Redis, Sequelize, AWS**

 - 👨‍💻 All of my projects are available at [my-projects repository](https://github.com/MinWooPark-dotcom/my-projects)